bsarasij/Model-on-Demand-Estimation-And-MPC/README.md

 * call_kernel_function - Provides an array of kernel weights to choose from.
 * normsort - sorts the distance of the training regressor datapoints from the current operating point.

+* Header file contains preprocessor directives, function declarations, and namespaces.
+Additionally, each file is equipped with a main function (commented) for unit testing.